broonie89/loadify-1/README.md

 Since audio files supplied by the client are encrypted, we needed to jump in a little bit earlier and thus used **libspotify**, the official Spotify library written in C (we actually use a C# wrapper that manages the transition from unmanaged to managed by marshalling).
 Since audio data is streamed into some type of callback once we told the API to load a certain track into the audio player, we just need to capture the data flying into this callback.
 The track is currently saved as `wave` file into the specified folder and then immediately gets converted to a `MP3` file.

+Contributions
+-
+Feel free to contribute by adding new features or translating Loadify into your native language.
+Don't know how to help with translating?
+No problem, we've set up a [wiki page](https://github.com/Mostey/loadify/wiki/Translations-and-Localization)
+that should help you with getting started.
+Please create an issue if you've any questions.

 Features
 -